 First aid kits are helpful for cuts, scrapes, and stitches, too.
 Clean a cut, scrape, or puncture wound (such as a wound from a nail) with cool water.
 Use tweezers that have been sterilized with rubbing alcohol to remove any dirt that remains in the wound after washing.

 If a cut bleeds, that helps clean it out.
 Most small cuts or scrapes will stop bleeding in a short time.
 Wounds on the face, head, or mouth tend to bleed more.
 To stop the bleeding, apply firm but gentle pressure on the cut with a clean cloth, tissue, or piece of gauze.
-If the blood soaks through the gauze or cloth you’re holding over the cut, don’t take it off.
-Just put more gauze on top of what you already have in place.
 Re-apply pressure for 20 to 30 minutes.

 Leaving a cut uncovered helps it stay dry and helps it heal.
 If the cut isn’t in an area that will get dirty or be rubbed by clothing, you don’t have to cover it.
 If it’s in an area that will get dirty (such as your hand) or be irritated by clothing (such as your knee), cover it with an adhesive bandage.
 You also can use sterile gauze and adhesive tape.
 Change the bandage each day to keep the wound clean and dry.

 To care for an injury that requires stitches, wash the area that has been stitched after 1 to 3 days.
 Washing off dirt and the crust that may form around the stitches helps reduce scarring.
 If the wound drains clear or yellow fluid, you may need to cover it with gauze or a bandage.
 You also may need to use a small amount of antibiotic cream.
-Your doctor will tell you whether he or she wants you to use an antibiotic ointment.
+Your doctor will tell you whether they want you to use an antibiotic ointment.

 Questions for your doctor

 - How do I know if an accident requires more than a first aid kit?